Indian folk music

-Indian folk music is diverse because of India's enormous cultural diversity.
+Indian folk music is diverse because of India's enormous cultural and traditional diversity.
 It is sung in various languages and dialects throughout the length and breadth of this vast nation and exported to different parts of the world owing to migration.

+Chawtal

+Chawtal or Chowtal, aside from being the name of a "taal"/"tala" or meter in Hindustani classical music, is a form of folklore song of North India's Bhojpuri region, sung by its native people during the Phagwa or Holi festival.

 Tamang Selo

 Tamang Selo is a musical genre of the Tamang people and widely popular amongst the Nepali speaking community in India and around the world.
 It is usually accompanied by Tamang instruments, the Damphu, Madal and Tungna. although modern instruments have found their way into the compositions these days A Selo could be very catchy, attractive and lively or slow and melodious and is usually sung to express love, sorrow and stories of day-to-day life.

 Hira Devi Waiba is hailed as the pioneer of Nepali Folk songs and Tamang Selo.
 Her song 'Chura ta Hoina Astura' (चुरा त होइन अस्तुरा) is said to be the first Tamang Selo ever recorded.
 Waiba has sung nearly 300 songs in a career spanning 40 years.
 After Waiba's death in 2011, her son Satya Aditya Waiba (producer) and Navneet Aditya Waiba (singer) collaborated and re-recorded her most iconic songs and released an album titled Ama Lai Shraddhanjali (आमालाई श्रद्धाञ्जली-Tribute to Mother).